andreafuturi/DenoVitePreact/README.md

 Or

-- Use the Import tag
+- Use the ultra lightweight Import tag (no Preact needed, recommended):

 ```jsx
 function doSomethingOnBrowser() {